 City centre, Adelaide

 The parallel laneways of Leigh and Peel streets in Adelaide's city centre have a huge concentration of cocktails and great bar food.
-Start in West End with a bespoke creation from Clever Little Tailor, order up some tapas – plates of jamon Iberico or anchovies marinated in citrus olive oil – in the high-ceilinged surrounds of La Rambla, or hide away in the award-winning Maybe Mae, inspired by the Cotton Club era.
-Be sure to stop in at Adelaide Central Market to sample some local produce and the Midtown arts precinct for live music and comedy at one of the many entertainment venues.
+Start in West End with a bespoke cocktail creation from Clever Little Tailor.
+Next, order up some tapas – like jamon Iberico or anchovies marinated in citrus olive oil – in the high-ceilinged surrounds of La Rambla, or hide away in the award-winning Maybe Mae, inspired by the Cotton Club era.
+Be sure to stop in at Adelaide Central Market to sample some local produce and the Midtown arts precinct for live music and comedy at one of the many entertainment venues like Rhino Room.

-The Perth suburb of Northbridge, just a 10 minute walk from the city centre, is a cosmopolitan area with so many good restaurants that it has inspired foodie walking tours.
+The Perth suburb of Northbridge, just a 10-minute walk from the city centre, is a cosmopolitan area with so many good restaurants that it has inspired foodie walking tours.
 Get a taste of Indian street food, such as the signature twice-cooked lamb ribs, at Sauma.
 Try some Mediterranean bites at the southern Italian-inspired wine bar No Mafia.
-Or if you have a bit of a sweet tooth try the pimped waffles at Superstar Waffles.
+Or if you have a bit of a sweet tooth try the incredibly indulgent waffles at Superstar Waffles.